 Fiction book cover typography

-There are no strict rules in typography for fiction.
-The major principle is to make it suitable for the overall design of your book cover.
-Here are some general tips you should know :
+The primary rule of typography is to make it suitable for the overall design of your book cover.

 If you’re a novice in book cover design, it’s better to use one of the Sans Serif family fonts.
-You can also try to combine different fonts but ensure that your book cover will not look cluttered.
+You can also try to combine different fonts but that’s thin ice.
+Tread it carefully to ensure that your book cover will not look cluttered.
 Use this tool to check out if the fonts combine well together.

 Choose a smaller size for the subtitle.
 It may be placed above or beneath the book’s name.
 Placing it between the lines is also an advantageous option, especially when it serves as a supplementary element of design.